 This interview was originally published on www.greencollarasia.com and is being republished with the kind permission of Bhavani Prakash.

-Green Collar Asia: How did you become so interested in renewable energy, and waste-to-energy technologies?
+Green Collar Asia: How did you become so interested in renewable energy and waste management technologies?

 Salman Zafar: I am a chemical engineer by education.
-After completing my Master’s degree program in 2004, I got the opportunity to work as a Research Fellow at India Institute of Technology Roorkee (India) on large-scale biogas power projects which initiated me into waste-to-energy/biomass sector.
+After completing my Master’s degree program in 2004, I got the opportunity to work as a Research Fellow on large-scale biogas power projects which initiated me into waste management/bioenergy sector.

-Green Collar Asia: As a leading authority in Asia and the Middle East in this realm, can you give an overview of the trends in the region?
+Green Collar Asia: As a leading authority in Asia and the Middle East in this realm, can you give an overview of waste management trends in the region?

 Salman Zafar: The rapid increase in population, rising standards of living and scarcity of waste disposal sites has precipitated a major environmental crisis in Asia and the Middle East.
 Municipalities are finding it extremely hard to deal with mountains of garbage accumulating in and around urban centres.
 Reduction in the volume and mass of municipal waste is a crucial issue especially in the light of limited availability of final disposal sites in many parts of the world.

-The global market for waste to energy technologies has shown substantial growth over the last five years, increasing from $4.83 billion in 2006, to $7.08 billion in 2010 with continued market growth through the global economic downturn.
+The global market for solid waste management technologies has shown substantial growth over the last few years and has touched USD 150billion with continued market growth through the global economic downturn.
 Over the coming decade, growth trends are expected to continue, led by expansion in the US, European, Chinese, Asia-Pacific and Indian markets.
-Asian and Middle Eastern countries have seriously begun to view waste-to-energy technology as a sustainable alternative to landfills for disposing waste while generating clean energy.
+Asian and Middle Eastern countries are also modernising their waste management infrasructure and have seriously begun to view waste-to-energy technology as a sustainable alternative to landfills for disposing waste while generating clean energy.